vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

-If one criticises a community official as being unfair, but it turns out that he was fair (following established procedure), and it was the *complainer* who was acting out of disappointment (didn't get what he wanted), the offence is incurred.
+If one criticises a community official as being unfair, but it turns out that he was fair (following established procedure), and it was the *complainer* who was acting out of disappointment (didn't get what he wanted), the offense is incurred.

 One's **Intention** is to make him lose face, status, or feel embarrassed.